Viktoriia-Kapkanets/YRES-data-analytics-portfolio/03-tableau-dashboards/README.md

 > Interactive Tableau dashboards built for YRES, a Canadian youth services nonprofit, analyzing volunteer signup patterns and 1:1 coaching engagement across BC/AB and ON regional programs.

+**Part of a [multi-tool case study](../) — these are the deliverables built for YRES's weekly reporting workflow.**

+---

+## Why Tableau for this project

+Tableau is the platform the YRES analytics team works in.
+When I pick up a weekly reporting task, Tableau is the default delivery tool, and the dashboards published here are the actual deliverables I produced for the organization between February 2026 and the present.

+Tableau strengths leveraged here:

+- **Multi-tab dashboard architecture** for navigating between analytical views in one workbook
+- **Geographic mapping** with custom Canadian province/city role assignments
+- **Calculated fields** for derived segmentation
+- **Cross-tab filtering** so a selection in one view propagates across the dashboard

 ---

 ## Live dashboards